How to choose the Best Carpet Cleaning Method

 The process can be a little noisy and as a consequence can be somewhat interruptive which means some commercial properties may want this done outside of office hours and will need to allow drying time.

 Another significant advantage of Steam Cleaning is that the carpets will stay cleaner for longer than some of the other methods mentioned here.
-Take a look at our two of our crew members demonstrating hot water extraction.
+Take a look at another video of two crew members demonstrating hot water extraction.

 Carpet Shampooing is one of the older methods of carpet cleaning, but it is still used especially commercially.
 Industries such as in the hospitality industry find it useful for carpets that get a lot of foot traffic but need to continually appear visibly clean.